enso-org/hiring/people/senior-type-system-engineer.md

 It would be a big bonus if you had:

-- Experience writing Java and Scala code, as these will be used to implement the type-system.
+- Experience writing Java code, as it is used heavily in the interpreter and may also be involved in implementing the type-system.
 - Experience in writing comprehensive regression tests for both type-inference and type-checking systems.